RichardByrne95/CI-MS4-TuckIn/README.md

 ### Features Left to Implement

--   Use restaurant names instead of id numbers in restaurant url.
+-   Use restaurant names instead of id numbers in the restaurant URL.
 -   Allow users to change their email addresses (presents logistical and security issues).
 -   Ability to add multiple addresses to one account.
--   Add realtime updates of order status ('cooking'/'on it's way' etc.) to order confirmation page.
+-   Add real-time updates of an order's status ('cooking'/'on it's way' etc.) to order confirmation page.
--   Add ability to add a note to the overall order for the restaurant.
+-   Add the ability to add a note to the overall order for the restaurant.
--   Add ability to edit notes/additional details.
+-   Add the ability to edit notes/additional details.
 -   Add flexible minimum order amount.
--   Allow user to choose delivery or collection.
+-   Allow users to choose delivery or collection.
 -   Add restaurant accounts so that they can manage their inventory.
 -   Allow restaurants delivery and collection times to be separate.
--   Allow restaurant to have delivery intervals other that 15 minutes (done via adding delivery_interval option to model and setting interval to self.delivery_interval in class' functions).
+-   Allow restaurant to have delivery intervals other than 15 minutes (done via adding delivery_interval option to model and setting interval to self.delivery_interval in class' functions).
 -   Allow restaurant opening times to span over 2 days e.g. 13:00 - 02:00.
--   Implement flexible minimum time before first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules.
+-   Implement flexible minimum time before the first available delivery slot as different restaurants prepare food at different speeds, and have different delivery schedules.
 -   Allow customers to pre-order with a restaurant if it's not open today.
--   Add prompt to remove everything from bag when food from another restaurant is in the bag.
+-   Add a prompt to remove everything from the bag when food from another restaurant is in the bag.
 -   Allow the user to store a different bag for each restaurant.
 -   Add choices to food modal e.g. select toppings.
 -   Add ability for restaurants to issue discount codes.
 -   Properly integrate vegan and vegetarian options to allow users to see restaurants that serve these diets.
--   Show previous orders on homepage for easy re-ordering.
+-   Show previous orders on the homepage for easy re-ordering.
 -   Use Google Place's Autocomplete for checkout address forms.
--   Refine checkout by skipping checkout address if user has address associated with account and hasn't submitted a new address on the homepage.
+-   Refine checkout by skipping checkout address if the user has an address associated with their account and hasn't submitted a new address on the homepage.
--   Add automated order confirmation text message when user successfully submits an order.
+-   Add automated order confirmation text message when a user successfully submits an order.
 -   Allow sorting within a specific cuisine
 -   Add a minimum delivery threshold
 -   Add an optional delivery threshold for free delivery
 -   Add ASAP to delivery time options
--   Allow a user to proceed with their order if a restaurant closes while the user is in the processing of ordering.
+-   Allow a user to proceed with their order if a restaurant closes while the user is in the process of ordering.
 -   Allow users to edit messages for the restaurant within the bag.
--   Allow users to choose to pay with cash at the door if being delivered, or at the restaurant if collecting.
+-   Allow users to choose to pay with cash at the door if being delivered, or at the restaurant, if collecting.

 ## Technologies Used